yjhn/shipping-service/README.md

 ## Setting up the database

-Database used is PostgreSQL 13 (should also work with newer versions).
+Database system used is PostgreSQL.

 ### Linux